MateuszCaputa/geometric-pack/README.md

 # Geometric pack

-Geometric calculator created with Node.js
+Geometric calculator created with TypeScript

 ## Table of contents